 We have several programming options for high school students, as well as for support staff, teachers and administrators.
 All Services and requisite resources are provided free of charge.
 Prevention Specialists will attend class and deliver the programming directly to the students.

 View how our Program can help you meet Prescribed Learning Outcomes (PLOs):

-For more information, call the BC Problem Gambling Help Line @ 1.888.795.6111 or email firstname.lastname@example.org to be connected to a Prevention Specialist in your area.
+For more information, call the Gambling Support Line @ 1.888.795.6111 or email firstname.lastname@example.org to be connected to a Prevention Specialist in your area.

 Gam_iQ is a fun, engaging program for secondary students designed to raise awareness about the risks associated with gambling.
 Students use an iPad to take a short, animated quiz about gambling.
 Program goals are to:

 - promote informed choices about gambling by educating students about the risks involved